kojoawesome/alx-system_engineering-devops/0x00-shell_basics/README.md

 Displays the contents list of your current directory

 There is no place like home
 Brings user to home directory

+The long format
+Display current directory contents in a long format